koishito/chrome_Run-at-the-bottom/README.md

 ### Version history
+- ver 1.5 : Save when focus moved.(Delete Save Button) & Coloring the background of focus element.
+- ver 1.4 : Used JSON for the in/out file format.
 - ver 1.3 : Significantly changed imp/exp function.(read file is yet.)
 - ver 1.2 : The implementation of the import function is complete.
 - ver 1.1 : Fixed URL consistency check process.